OIEIEIO/TerraGenesis/README.md

 If you already have a repo cloned, initialize and update:

-`$ cd monetaverde && git submodule init && git submodule update`
+`$ cd monetaverde2 && git submodule init && git submodule update`

 ### Build instructions